Directions To Park • Satellite Imagery of Easton Regional Park

 From the intersection of S. Simms St. and W. Coal Mine Ave., head west on W. Coal Mine Ave.
 1 mile (past S. Ward St.) to the park entrance on the north side of W. Coal Mine Ave.
 Parking lot available.

 This park is divided into 3 main areas.
 The athletic field complex features 8 multi-use fields.
 Three baseball/softball fields will be constructed in a future phase.
 Hine Lake is a 38 surface acre lake open to fishing.
 There is a fishing pier on the south side of Hine Lake.
 The original park features a playground, 2 tennis courts, volleyball court and basketball court.

-9 Multi-use fields, a softball field and the Colorado Rockies Baseball Field, 2 unlighted tennis courts, full court basketball court, playground, volleyball court, picnic shelter and horseshoe pits.
+9 Multi-use fields, a softball field and the Colorado Rockies Baseball Field, 2 unlighted tennis courts with pickleball lines (bring your own pickleball net), full court basketball court, playground, volleyball court, picnic shelter and horseshoe pits.

 The Hine Lake Loop Trail offers great bird watching and prairie vistas.
 Half the loop trail is 6-8 ‘ wide concrete surface.
 The other half is a 10’ wide granite sand surface.
 There are other trails and sidewalks available at the park.

 Hine Lake Loop Trail Distance: 1.06 mi.
 (5,619’)

 Width / Trail Surface: 6-10’ / Concrete 10’ Granite Sand